 Impressively, the site constantly discovers price differences of over 50% within the same hotels, providing access to some serious bargains for travelers.
 Compared to single hotel booking portals that can only offer thousands of hotels, the Trivago database holds over 605,000.
 With nearly 1 million searches per day on the site, the three men claim they are “always on the search for your ideal offer.”

 Schrömgens, Siewert and Vinnemeier proudly define Trivago as an “independent information provider for consumers, [and a] reliable partner for hotel booking sites.”
 It is admirable how the site acts purely as a search engine, making zero profit in any hotel booking on partner sites.

 Rather, the company acquires revenue from the booking sites that it features, as gratitude for helping bring them business.
 And what does that mean for the customer?
 No hidden fees attached to a hotel booking for the sake of Trivago, and no annoying pop-up ads cluttering the computer screen.
 Sounds like a win on both ends.

 With filters to tailor specific accommodation requests alongside access to millions of reviews, Trivago aspires to find all the necessary information that lets the consumer themselves make the best choice.
 The company is founded on the belief in individuality of different hotels, there's the perfect hotel room for everyone.

 With over one million “likes” on Facebook, it is evident that Trivago lives up to what it promises: helping users snag their ideal hotel for the lowest possible rate.
 The company is revolutionizing outlets of technology in tourism by providing the greatest accessibility to hotels across the globe, with no available deal left out of the picture.

 Visit Trivago.com to explore all the hotel deals, reviews and advice the website has to offer.

-Elle Rahilly is an editorial assistant at GoNOMAD.com and lives in New York City, where she is in the apparel business.
+Elle Rahilly is a former editorial assistant at GoNOMAD.com and lives in New York City, where she is in the apparel business.